HD 97950: Age

 Fitting the main sequence, and pre-main sequence gives a cluster age of 1 million years or less.
 There is no clear main sequence turnoff, although the most massive stars are modelled best with an age of 2.5 million years, but are compatible with an age around one million years.
 A small number of stars, for example Sher 25, apparently show much greater ages and it has been suggested that there is either ongoing star formation, or an earlier burst of star formation.
 Other studies have estimated ages up to 2 million years, but the existence of the most massive and luminous stars provide a hard upper limit of 2.5 million years on the possible age.

 This is one of the youngest clusters in the galaxy.
-The Arches Cluster is around 2.5 million years old, the Quintuplet cluster nearly double that, and the various red supergiant clusters obviously even older.
+The Arches Cluster is around 2.5 million years old, the Quintuplet cluster nearly double that, and the various open clusters containing red supergiants obviously even older.
 Even R136 is thought to be near to 2 million years old.
 Trumpler 14 in the Carina Nebula is thought to be as little as 300,000 - 500,000 years old, but is much less massive.